GuidanceMantras/GuidanceMantras/README.md

 - Man needs to control negative thoughts and have positive thoughts and strong mind
 - Most people and big leaders in the world use chant slogans when they need hope, self-control, positive thoughts, confidence in life
 - People use chant as  "Jai shri Ram" and "Om Namah Shivaya" and " All is well", "I can, I can"

+### Followers
+- Basically followers mean, anyone in the family or friends circle or professional circle
+- For an example, if you wake up at 8:00 AM, your wife or son or other people wake up at 8:00, even though they have work, you do not have work
+- So they follow your behaviour patterns, routines
+- If you watch more phone/use more phone, they also does the same thing
+- Therefore, keep an eye on your behaviour, daily routines, personalities and talk

 ### Decision Making
 - if you want to make any decision in your life please follow below approach